mjs513/Teensy_Camera/README.md

 # Teensy_Camera
-Camera class to support several cameras
+Camera class to support Omnivision oV2640, OV7670 and OV7675, Himax HM01B0 and HM0360, and GalaxyCore GC2145

-The driver is primarily ported from the OpenMV and ESP32_camera Sensor drivers.
+The driver is primarily based on the Arduino Giga, OpenMV, ESP32_camera Sensor drivers.
 "The OpenMV project aims at making machine vision more accessible to beginners by developing a user-friendly, open-source, low-cost machine vision platform."
 The developers were kind enough to make their hard work open-source under MIT License:

 >The MIT License (MIT)
 >